langes/docker-demo/docker-vagrant/README.md

 **Currently this vagrant setup requires vmware_fusion and a valid license for the vagrant vmware plugin.**

+**This setup is not production ready, please consider that if you use this setup.**

 ## Run the boxes
 ```
 vagrant up